NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 However, for the purpose of catalog processing, consumers MUST ignore such broken catalog zones, and instead treat them as a regular DNS zone.

+When a previously correct catalog zone becomes a broken catalog zone, because of an update through an incremental transfer or otherwise, it loses its catalog meaning and MUST be treated as a regular DNS zone.
+No special processing occurs, no previously by this catalog configured member are removed or reconfigured in any way.
+Processing of the catalog resumes again when the catalog turns into a correct catalog zone again, for example by an additional update (through IXFR or otherwise) fixing the catalog zone.

-Similary, when a catalog zone expires, it loses its catalog meaning and MUST be treated as a regular DNS zone.
+Similarly, when a catalog zone expires, it loses its catalog meaning and MUST be treated as a regular DNS zone.
-No special processing occurs; in particular, member zones MUST NOT be deconfigured.
+No special processing occurs until the zone becomes fresh again.

 ## Member zone name clash {#nameclash}